ceph/ceph/doc/cephfs/cache-configuration.rst

 The configuration ``mds_session_cache_liveness_decay_rate`` indicates the half-life for the decay counter tracking the use of capabilities by the client.
 Each time a client manipulates or acquires a capability, the MDS will increment the counter.
-This is a rough but effective way to monitor utilization of the client cache.
+This is a rough but effective way to monitor the utilization of the client cache.

 The ``mds_session_cache_liveness_magnitude`` is a base-2 magnitude difference